 Many people had said to me, you’ll recharge your batteries when you go on holiday and you’ll feel a lot more positive.
 The thing was, when a company was saying no, I knew it must not have been the right role for me, but at the same time I wondered if I had the persistence to keep going.

-Daniel gives me the greatest happiness
+Danny gives me the greatest happiness

 My boyfriend had recently told me: